Zilliqa/dev-portal-old/docs/exchanges/exchange-key-whitelisting-1.md

 ---
-id: exchange-ip-whitelisting
+id: exchange-key-whitelisting-1
-title: IP Whitelisting
+title: Key Whitelisting (option 1)
 keywords:
 - exchanges
 - docker setup
 - zilliqa
-description: Run seed node in IP Whitelisting mode.
+description: Run seed node in key Whitelisting mode (with open inbound port)
 ---

-In IP whitelisting mode, blockchain data is pushed directly to exchanges in periodic intervals.
+In key whitelisting mode, blockchain data is pulled by the seed from Zilliqa Research-hosted public seed nodes in periodic intervals.
-Exchange IP addresses must be whitelisted by Zilliqa Research to receive these data broadcasts.
+Exchanges using this mode generate a public-private key pair and share their public key with Zilliqa Research for whitelisting.

+This section describes Option 1 for key whitelisting mode, which uses `seed-configuration.tar.gz` and requires opening an inbound port.

 ## Preparing the Machine

 Before you start, please ensure the steps below are done.
 1. Choose and note down a port you wish to reserve for your seed node to receive incoming blockchain data.
-1. Share the static IP address and port of the node with the Zilliqa support team for whitelisting.
-This step is critical, as failing to provide the correct IP and port will result in failure to receive blockchain data.
-The static IP address and port of choice have to be shared with the Zilliqa team in the KYC form.

 :::important
 The port of choice must be opened to inbound connections.
 Otherwise, the seed node will be unreachable.